-We also actively advocate long-term thinking in the wider community, as exemplified by our participation in initiatives such as as Focusing Capital on the Long Term (FCLTGlobal) and the International Forum of Sovereign Wealth Funds.
+We also actively advocate long-term thinking in the wider community, as exemplified by our participation in initiatives such as Focusing Capital on the Long Term Global and the International Forum of Sovereign Wealth Funds.

-It is our belief that companies with good sustainability practices are likely to perform well financially in the long term.
-Our approach integrates sustainability considerations into our investment and corporate processes.
+It is our belief that companies with good sustainability practices are likely to generate strong investment returns over the long term, on a risk-adjusted basis.
+Our approach hence integrates sustainability considerations into our investment and corporate processes.

 Taking a long-term perspective

-GIC is most concerned about preserving and enhancing the long-term value of our total portfolio.
-Corporate practices in the areas of environment, social and governance (ESG) have significant impact on value, and are therefore important considerations in our investment decision process.
+GIC invests to preserve and enhance the long-term value of our total portfolio.
+Sustainable long-term investing requires holistic assessment of risks and returns.
+Corporate practices in the areas of environment, social and governance (ESG) have generally impacted long-term value, and are therefore an important consideration in our investment decision process.

 Establishing a robust sustainability process